knot126/KnShim/Documentation.md

 ## HTTP

 The HTTP extension allows making non-blocking HTTP requests.

+Note that if you don't need non-blocking requests, you can use the much simpler `knDownloadFile` and `knHttpPost` functions instead.

 **Note:** Due to the limited HTTP library being used, this does not support custom request headers or reading response headers and may have unexpected behaviour when network errors occur.